-When preparing for security exams such as Security+ or SSCP, you should know the differences between a common access card (CAC), a personal identity verification (PIV) card, and a smart card.
+When preparing for security exams such as Security+ or SSCP, you should know the differences between a CAC, PIV, and smart card.
+These are also known as a common access card (CAC), a personal identity verification (PIV) card, and a smart card.
 All three are used for authentication.
 More specifically, each of them are in the Something You Have factor of authentication.

 Users prove their identity with authentication and there are three factors of authentication.
 They are commonly known as: